 Thieves want easy access, they don't want to have to work hard.

 Click here for a complete and thorough packing list for travel

 Dry Gear Bag – We bought an ultra light-weight dry bag and didn't regret packing this item at all.

 It was great for bringing cameras and electronics to the beach.
 If you are doing any type of water sport, the dry bag is a must for your electronics.

-For Holi; India's water festival it was excellent good as well.
+For Holi; India's Most colourful festival it was excellent as well.
 Even if you have waterproof cameras, you can keep your chargers, money and anything else of value dry.

-When people are throwing water, you can rest assured that your camera is safe.
+When people are throwing coloured powder, you can rest assured that your camera is safe.